What is the nature of spiritual formation? How is it possible to work toward formation in online education? Or, is it?

 But why and how does this happen?
 And how can Christian educators can move toward doing better at online spiritual formation?

-My main argument is that the to-and-fro movement of “play” lies at the heart of what enables spiritual formation.
+My main argument in “Gaming the System” is that the to-and-fro movement of “play” lies at the heart of what enables spiritual formation.
 And that’s true whether this formation happens online or onground.

 If you’re in Christian higher education in whatever capacity (e.g., students, faculty, administration), I hope you find the essay helpful in framing how we might approach spiritual formation online.
 And as always, I welcome your comments and further discussion below.